hpc-uk/build-instructions/apps/Delft3D/cirrus.md

  - lex & yacc
  - openssl (NOT version 0.9.8)
  - readline-devel
- - ruby
  - NetCDF (netcdf-c-4.6.1 or above, netcdf-fortran-4.4.5 or above, with hdf5 enabled)
  - uuid-dev
  - HDF5
  - PETSc
  - METIS

-*Note that mpich, netCDF and Delft3D must all be built using the same compilers!*
+*NOTE: mpich, netCDF and Delft3D must all be built using the same compilers!*

 The software and its dependencies will be installed in `$PRFX`, an environment variable that we will define beforehand.